Impairment Tests

 Challenges in impairment testing

-The valuation requirements of an impairment test relate to cash-generating units.
+The valuation requirements of an impairment test relate to single assets or cash-generating units.

 Plausibility